berlioz-the/katacoda-scenarios/first-local-app/step0.md

-We are setting up Katacode environment with Berlioz tools and dependencies.
+We are setting up Katacoda environment with Berlioz tools and dependencies.
 This process would take about a minute.

 You can proceed to next step as soon as you see **BERLIOZ ENVIRONMENT IS READY** message in the terminal.